dtrelogan/react-formstate/api.md

 ### <a name='FieldState.setValidating'>string setValidating(string message)</a>

-use this to create an 'asyncToken' for use in asynchronous validation. see [UnitOfWork.getFieldState](#UnitOfWork.getFieldState)
+updates validity, sets a message, and returns an 'asyncToken' for use in asynchronous validation. see [UnitOfWork.getFieldState](#UnitOfWork.getFieldState)

 ```jsx
 // careful: user might type more letters into the username input box